Application Process for Freshmen

 If you wish to submit a resume or list of extracurricular activities you’ve participated in for review, you can upload this document in your application or on your status page after submitting your application.
 Please note that a resume is required for Dance, Musical Theatre, and Theatre majors, but optional for all other programs.

 Official SAT or ACT scores are optional.
 If you are submitting ACT scores, you must also take the optional writing portion of the test.
 Students submitting SAT scores should enter our CEEB code (002520).
 Students submitting ACT scores should enter our ACT school code (2572).

 At Montclair State, we’re committed to providing a holistic admissions process for our students.
 In an effort to get to know our applicants a little bit better, we have partnered with ZeeMee, a free service that helps bring a student’s application to life.
 ZeeMee allows us to learn more about the student behind the application.
-You can make a profile at ZeeMee.com and simply copy and paste your link into your Montclair State University application.
+You can make a profile on the ZeeMee app and simply copy and paste your link into your Montclair State University application.

 Please note, submitting a ZeeMee profile is completely optional and review of your admissions application will not be delayed as long as all required materials are received by the stated deadlines.

 Important Information for College of the Arts Applicants

 The Art and Design, Dance, Music, Theatre, and Filmmaking programs in the College of the Arts require you to complete an interview, audition or portfolio review in order to be considered for admission.
 Once your application for admission is complete, you will receive an email with information about how to schedule an interview, audition or portfolio review.